friedbrice/friedbrice.github.io/_drafts/a-flaw-in-autodiff.md

 _So, it turns out that the example that we thought broke the thing doesn't actually break the thing.
 I am still trying to make the counterexample work, though, because I still think the claim is not true._

-some wonderful content, basically a self-contained abstract
+some wonderful content, basically a self-contained abstract.

+The intent of this section is to give a dependency-free overview of everything in this blog post.

 <!--break-->

 ## My Implicit Assumption

-some expository remarks, getting new readers up to speed
+some expository remarks, getting new readers up to speed.

+The intent of this section is to introduce AutoDiff and summarize from the previous posts only that which is necessary for an understanding of this post.
+In particular, I want to talk about `fib`, how/why `d fib` is wrong, and how/why this is not a particularly bad problem (Hint, I wasn't worried about `fib` because I tacitly assumed the below claim).

 ## Definitions of Terms